bio-ontology-research-group/aberowl-meta/README.md

 ./install

-You will then need to reverse proxy the web parts by editing the apache config file.
+You will then need to reverse proxy the servers through apache.
+You can do this by editing the apache config file.
 The relevant one is usually /etc/apache2/sites-enabled/000-default.conf

 You need to add: